 When taken before cold symptoms start, vitamin C may shorten the duration, but it doesn't keep you from getting sick.

 You may have heard that milk and other dairy products worsen congestion during an illness.
 Research has not proven this to be true.

 Choose immune-boosting nutrients

-These nutrients play a role in boosting the immune system:
+These nutrients play a role in immune health:

 - Beta carotene